On the Town (film): Plot

 The couples go to several clubs for a good time.
-Gabey is still convinced Ivy is a genuine celebrity, and so Hildy and Claire bribe a waiter to make a fuss in order to keep up the ruse.
-When an ashamed Ivy walks out on Gabey to get to her late night work as a cooch dancer, Gabey is despondent.
-Hildy has her annoying, but well-meaning roommate, Lucy Schmeeler fill in as Gabey's date, but he can't be consoled.
-The friends lift his spirits by singing "You Can Count on Me."
-Since Lucy has a bad cold, Gabey drops her off at her apartment and apologizes for having been a lack-luster date.
+Gabey is still convinced Ivy is a genuine celebrity, so Hildy and Claire bribe a waiter to make a fuss in order to keep up the ruse.
+When an ashamed Ivy walks out on Gabey to get to her late-night job as a cooch dancer, Gabey is despondent.
+Hildy has her annoying, but well-meaning roommate, Lucy Schmeeler fill in as his date, but he can't be consoled.
+The friends lift his spirits by singing "You Can Count on Me".
+Since Lucy has a bad cold, Gabey drops her off at her apartment and apologizes for having been a lackluster date.

 The group eventually reunites with Ivy at Coney Island.
 Despite her lies being revealed, Gabey doesn't care and is just happy to have found her.
-Unfortunately, the group has been pursued by police for the dinosaur incident.
-The three men are taken back to their ship and the women barely talk their way out of a night in jail.
+Unfortunately the group has been pursued by police for the dinosaur incident.
+The three men are taken back to their ship, and the women barely talk their way out of a night in jail.
 Moved by their speeches, the police escort them to the ship just as the sailors' 24-hour shore leave ends.
-Although their future is uncertain, each couple shares one last kiss on the pier as a new batch of sailors heads out into the city for their leave ("New York, New York" reprise).
+Although their future is uncertain, each couple shares one last kiss on the pier as a new batch of sailors heads out into the city for their leave.